Back to Blog

 Budget Options: ActiveSG tends to use basic models from various brands.
 They work but aren't smooth for serious running.

-The takeaway: commercial gyms prioritize durability over fancy features.
+The takeaway: commercial gyms prioritise durability over fancy features.
 NordicTrack's home models are feature-rich but not built for the same abuse level.
 For home use, that's fine — you're not running 8 hours daily.

 INSIDER TIPS

 Mat Investment: Get a proper treadmill mat.
 Protects your floor, reduces noise, and prevents the machine from walking during intense intervals.
-Budget $100-150 for a good one.

 Assembly Reality: Unless you're very handy and have help, pay for professional assembly.
 These machines are complex and heavy.
 Wrong assembly can void warranty.